datanav/docs/technical/businessnxt-superoffice.rst

 BusinessNxt to SuperOffice Dataflow
 ===================================

-Generated: 2024-09-11 08:37:15
+Generated: 2024-09-11 08:49:20

 Introduction
 ------------

 This technical document provides a detailed overview of the Sesam Talk data flow from BusinessNxt to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Visma Address to Superoffice Contact
+Visma Address to SuperOffice Contact
 ------------------------------------
-Every Visma Address will be synchronized with a Superoffice Contact.
+Every Visma Address will be synchronized with a SuperOffice Contact.

-Once a link between a Visma Address and a Superoffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Visma Address and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Visma Address and a Superoffice Contact:
+The following properties are synchronized between a Visma Address and a SuperOffice Contact:

 .. list-table::
    :header-rows: 1

    * - Visma Address Property
-     - Superoffice Contact Property
+     - SuperOffice Contact Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - name
      - Name
      - "string"